The Bankrate promise

 Who counts as a parent on the FAFSA?

+When applying for financial aid, you may wonder who can be my parent on my FAFSA?
 FAFSA defines a legal parent as your biological or adoptive parent, or your legal parent as determined by the state.
 If you have a stepparent who lives with one of your legal parents, you’ll generally have to include information about them too.

 If your parents are same-sex partners, they’ll count as your parents on your FAFSA if they appear on your birth certificate, an adoption decree or a court order.
 If your parents aren’t married but live together, you’ll still list both on your form.